jostasik/Flowgorithm-macOS/README.md

 # Installation
 1. Download and extract the most recent ZIP file.
 2. Move the app to /Applications (Optional)
+3. Right Click + Open!
-3. Enjoy!
+Enjoy!

-##If it says "App is Damaged", enter this in terminal to run it;
+## If it says "App is Damaged" enter this in terminal:

 sudo xattr -rds com.apple.quarantine /Applications/Flowgorithm.app

 # BACKGROUND